From Risky to Ready: Capital Project Planning using Agile Product Definition

 This new model requires:

-- Retraining in agile and product-thinking methods for early-stage project leaders.
+- Retraining in customer-centric product-thinking methods for early-stage project leaders.

-- A mindset shift from control and compliance to iteration and inquiry in the pre-design phase.
+- A mindset shift from control and compliance to iteration and inquiry in the pre-construction phase.

 - New services that formalize and scale “project definition” as a specialty.

 From assumption to investigation.
 From guesswork to feedback.
-From confusion to confidence.
+From risky to ready.

 Conclusion

-By investing in the definition phase with the same intensity we’ve applied to delivery, the AEC industry can finally begin to deliver projects that are:
+By investing in the definition phase with the same intensity we’ve applied to delivery, the industry project teams can finally begin to create projects that are:

 - Better aligned with business needs.